What is Time?

 Most people would say that “time” is something measured by a clock.
 Physicists, in an attempt to be more precise, say that a second is equal to 92 billion vibrations of a cesium atom.
-However, clocks and cesium atoms are merely a measure of time.
+Digital clocks are based on the vibrating frequency of a quartz crystal in the shape of a tuning fork.
+All digital watch designers use the same frequency, one that is too high for use to hear.
+At this frequency, the prongs vibrate 32,768 times every second.
+However, clocks, vibrations of cesium atoms and quartz crystals are merely a measure of time.
 They do not regulate the speed of time, nor even inform us about the nature of time.

 Time is an artificial human construct, based on the rotation of the Earth on its axis, and the rotation of the Earth around the sun.
 It offers a convenient way to schedule meetings.
 On a space ship beyond the solar system, there is no sun rise nor sun set, but the crew still uses clocks to indicate bed time, meal time etc. But if their clocks suddenly stopped, would time still exist out there in space?
 Time as conceived here on Earth would not exist.
 The rotation of planet Earth light-years away from where they are in space would be meaningless for the crew.
 Nevertheless, the crew does get older, so obviously time is passing for them.
-What then regulates the passage of time for the crew?
+They are beyond the solar system and without functioning clocks or cesium atoms.
+Their only measure of time for them is their rate of metabolism, the rate at which they age.

 What Regulates the Speed of Time?